Views Media

 Cons:

-• Limited offline maps - Breadcrumb navigation vs. full-color maps on premium models
+• Breadcrumb navigation rather than full-color maps

 👉 View product details